tomrcc/docsy-hugo-cloudcannon-template/content/en/docs/Snippets/list-of-snippets.md

 console.log(highlighting) // "Highlights code based on the language specified"{{< /card-code >}}

+&nbsp;

-Or&nbsp; you can use card pane as a wrapper for multiple cards anywhere in your markdown.
+Or you can use card pane as a wrapper for multiple cards anywhere in your markdown.

 {{< cardpane >}}{{< card header="Card" title="Card" subtitle="Used to display some grouped information to the user" footer="End " >}}1.
 Insert the card pane snippet into your markdown using the snippet selector in the markdown toolbar.
 2. Edit the card pane.